top of page

 As part of her journey of planning for pregnancy, a woman is practising yoga to relieve stress.

-As you embark on your journey of planning for pregnancy, remember that understanding your body’s natural rhythms and embracing the principles of Traditional Chinese Medicine (TCM) can empower you to take control of your reproductive health.
+As you are planning for pregnancy, remember that understanding your body’s natural rhythms and embracing the principles of Traditional Chinese Medicine (TCM) can empower you to take control of your reproductive health.

-Every small step you take toward balancing your Yin and Yang energies profoundly supports your body.
-It’s not just about ovulation or periods—it’s about nurturing your entire self, physically, emotionally, and spiritually, to create the best environment for a healthy pregnancy.
+Every small step toward balancing your Yin and Yang energies supports your body.
+It’s not just about ovulation or periods; it’s about nurturing your entire self, physically, emotionally, and spiritually, to create the best environment for a healthy pregnancy.

 If you know a friend who would benefit from this information, please do them a favour and share it with them.
 Thanks for being here!